oceanicsdotio/oceanics.io/content/blog/pelagic-phylogeography/index.md

 tags: ["fisheries", "genetics", "geography", "gulf of mexico"]
 ---

 The Gulf of Mexico (GOM) today consists of a large mediterranean sea with limited water exchanged.
 In through the Yucatan Channel, and out through the narrow and shallow Straits of Florida.
 The loop current and mesoscale eddies it sheds are important oceanographic microcosms that divide Caribbean water masses from the distinct GOM mass.

-The larvae of marine organisms may be physically entrained in eddies, while slow swimming nekton may be transported into areas of unsuitable environmental conditions before the eddy loses vorticity and mixes with ambient seawater.
+The larvae of marine organisms may be physically entrained in eddies, while slow-swimming adults may be transported into areas of unsuitable environmental conditions before eddies lose vorticity and mix with ambient seawater.

 The sill restricting inflow into the basin is deeper and wider than the outflow sill near Florida, so the exiting current is strengthened and curls around the Florida peninsula as the Florida Current to become the Gulf Stream near Cape Hatteras, NC.
 The strong current and propagation of tropical waters influences the distribution of marine species, and in particular advances the northern range of sub-tropical fish.
 It is not unusual to find Caribbean species north as far as Massachusetts.

-But 18,000 years ago the oceanographic regime was very different (Cunningham and Collins 1998; Bowen and Avise 1990).
+18,000 years ago the oceanographic regime was very different (Cunningham and Collins 1998; Bowen and Avise 1990).
 Falling Pleistocene sea levels exposed previously submerged land around Florida and the Yucatan Peninsula, choking oceanographic exchange between the Gulf and the western Atlantic.

-During this period of effective isolation, the aridity of Florida meant reduced river outflow, and a subsequent lack of estuarine nursery and feeding habitat for fish species.
+During this period of isolation, aridity in Florida meant reduced river outflow, and a subsequent lack of estuarine nursery and feeding habitat for fish species.
 Population ranges receded into the Gulf, where coastal habitats offered sufficient shelter, until sea levels once again rose during the current interglacial.

 An alternate, non-exclusive theory is that population separations occur during interglacial periods.
 Today, for example, the Florida peninsula remains a barrier to temperate species.
 The conditions along south Florida coast and offshore are simply too tropical for colonization of these areas (Bowen and Avise 1990).
 During glaciation, lower temperatures expand the southern range of some species, which may become genetically reconnected.
 Increasing sea surface temperatures associated with climate change will likely exacerbate this effect in tolerant sub-tropical species with tenuous connectivity.

 Scientists now use genetics to establish boundaries (or lack thereof) for marine populations, especially commercially fished species.